yiisoft/yii2/docs/guide/output-client-scripts.md

 ### Passing translated messages <span id="translated-messages"></span>

-You may encounter a case where your Javascript needs to print a message reacting to some event.
+You may encounter a case where your JavaScript needs to print a message reacting to some event.
 In an application that works with multiple languages this string has to be translated to the current application language.
 One way to achieve this is to use the
 [message translation feature](tutorial-i18n.md#message-translation) provided by Yii and passing the result to the JavaScript code.